HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 -- Addition: NPCs now fly Osiris, Prison Liner, and Luxury Liner.
 -- Misc: Removed excess junk. =P
 -- Bugfix: Fixed up SP - You start off friendly and hostile to the same factions in MP, have the same money, start in the newbie base, etc.
--- Misc: Made low NPC, high NPC, and no NPC patches for servers who wish to lighten the load on their servers a little (load goes down a ton with no NPCs - the data sent back and fourth from each player is reduced at least by half I think), or completely lag it (I would NOT use the high NPC patch on a public server). =P
+-- Misc: Made low NPC, high NPC, and no NPC patches for servers who wish to lighten the load on their servers a little (load goes down a ton with no NPCs - the data sent back and forth from each player is reduced at least by half I think), or completely lag it (I would NOT use the high NPC patch on a public server). =P
 -- Misc: Made every base abandoned for the no NPC patches, since there's no way to affect your reputation that much.
 -- Change: Revised Cost-A-Lot-Block system for Cap.
 Ships to fix engine problems.
 -- Addition: Much "thicker" engine effects for Cap.
 Ships - It was a side-effect from the above fix but it looks cool none-the-less.